Constructing coherent spatial memory in LLM agents through graph rectification: Approach

 \subsection{Conflict Detection}

 As LLM agents build navigation graphs from text, inconsistencies may gradually accumulate, resulting in structural conflicts.
-We identify three major types—\textit{naming}, \textit{directional}, and \textit{topological}—as illustrated in Figure~\ref{fig:conflict}(a) conflict types:
+We identify three major types---\textit{naming}, \textit{directional}, and \textit{topological}---as illustrated in Figure~\ref{fig:conflict}(a).
+In our cleaned-MANGO evaluation, direction conflicts dominate in the initial LLM-mapped graphs; the framework detects all three types, which is necessary for downstream natural-language deployments such as the DRC case study where naming overlaps can occur whenever the front-end LLM uses ambiguous location strings: